opencadc/science-containers/docs/user-guide/batch-jobs/index.md

 - **Output organization**: Use consistent naming and directory structures
 - **Cleanup**: Remove temporary files to save storage
 - **Metadata**: Include processing parameters in output headers

+!!! warning "Persistence Reminder"
+    Headless containers do not persist changes to the container filesystem.
+Always write outputs to `/arc/projects/` or `/arc/home/`.

 ### Security and Efficiency